Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Results and Discussion

 While process A done at lower temperatures shows a stronger nonuniformity, process B and C have a uniformity below 5\% over one wafer as well as within the whole batch.
 The reduced uniformity may stem from the low power used for process A, which approaches the minimum threshold of the deposition chamber’s capabilities.

 For each film the thickness d of the TiN layers is measured in a cross-sectional SEM image (like the one visible in Figure~\ref{fig:TiNdepoSEM}) and results together with the corresponding sheet resistance measurement in the resistivity $\rho$ of the film according to $\rho = R_\square \cdot d$.
 While the films B and C have with $\rho = 74\,\mu\Omega\cdot$cm and $\rho = 65\,\mu\Omega\cdot$cm similar resistivities, film A shows a value of $203\,\mu\Omega\cdot$cm that is around three times as large.
-To ensure that all the point-wise characterization (XRD, Tc etc.) of the TiN films and also all the measured resonators use the same TiN thickness of approximately $150\,$nm the measurement spots are chosen and the chips are picked accordingly from the wafer.
+We select measurement spots and pick chips from the wafer such that all point‑wise characterizations (XRD, Tc, etc.) of the TiN films, as well as all measured resonators, have the same TiN thickness of about $150\,$nm.
 The XRD measurements of all three thin films are shown in Figure~\ref{fig:XRD}.
+They allow for a detailed characterization of the crystallographic properties like grain size and orientation.
 Pseudo-Voigt profiles (indicated in black) are fitted to all of the occurring peaks to determine the peak positions and full width at half maximum (FWHM).
 The resulting FWHM values are annotated in Figure~\ref{fig:XRD}.
-The two peaks observed can be attributed to different orientations of the fabricated TiN film.
+The spectra show peaks at two different positions.
+The peaks at 36.9$^\circ$ can be attributed to the TiN(111) \cite{ICDD_00-038-1420_TiN, ohya_sputtered_2013} peak while the peaks at 42.8$^\circ$ are identified to be TiN(200) peaks.
+The peaks are slightly shifted to higher angles (0.3$^\circ$ and 0.2$^\circ$), which can be attributed to a slight misalignment of the samples as the Si(400) reference peak also shows this shift.